 It is best to keep your clothing simple, avoiding any logos or busy patterns.
 I always suggest layers/textures so that we can change the look as we move through your portrait session.
-In group photos, color coordinating is more pleasing to the eye.
 Wear clothes that represent you and who you are.
-Feel free to bring a change of clothing and make sure you are comfortable.
 I am happy to help you plan outfits/colors, and can provide you with examples of colors and color schemes that have worked well in the past.

-What is the best way to prepare my child for a portrait?
+What is the best way to prepare my child for a portrait session?

 My goal is to create a light hearted and happy environment for your child so that we will get their genuine expressions and sweet faces.
+Posed photos are rarely the most memorable.
 I want to capture your child playing and having fun!
 I will make sure to spend some time getting to know your child so that they feel comfortable with me.
 I would encourage you to tell them that we are going to spend time playing or having fun rather than photos, as kids aren’t always as excited about them as we are.

 When and where will our session be?

 It is up to you!
 I photograph at many different locations.
 Let’s chat about what your vision is for this shoot and make it happen.
 I love being outside in the woods.
 I can always travel to your home and photograph inside or outside if you do not want to travel.
 For newborn sessions, I have a studio in my home with reliable light.
 Please keep in mind that newborn sessions are best 3-7 days after birth.
 This allows us to capture your little one’s first days and the details that change so quickly.
 They are also likely to sleep most of the time, giving you those sleepy photos you often see.
 After 10 days, your baby will be more active and alert through the day.